kevL/yata/ReadMe.txt

 Left/Right arrows - scrolls table in the direction Shift+Left        - scrolls table left by visible width Shift+Right       - scrolls table right by visible width

+- w/ only 1 cell selected
+Home                      - selects cell at start of the row End                       - selects cell at the end of the row PageUp                    - selects cell a page above PageDown                  - selects cell a page below Ctrl+Home                 - selects first cell in the table Ctrl+End                  - selects first cell in last row of the table Left/Right/Up/Down arrows - selects next cell in the direction

+- w/out cell selected or 2+ cells selected
+Home                      - scrolls table all the way left End                       - scrolls table all the way right PageUp                    - scrolls table a page up PageDown                  - scrolls table a page down Ctrl+Home                 - scrolls table to top Ctrl+End                  - scrolls table to bottom Left/Right/Up/Down arrows - scrolls table in the direction Shift+Left                - scrolls table left by visible width if no cell is
+                            selected or selection is not contiguous Shift+Right               - scrolls table right by visible width if no cell is selected or selection is not contiguous

+- extended keyboard handling when only 1 cell is selected or if selection is a contiguous block of cells
+Shift+arrows              - adds/subtracts cells in direction if selection is
+                            contiguous
+Shift+Home                - adds/subtracts row-cells left if selection is
+                            contiguous
+Shift+End                 - adds/subtracts row-cells right if selection is
+                            contiguous
+Ctrl+Shift+Home           - adds cells left and above if selection is contiguous Ctrl+Shift+End            - adds cells right and below if selection is
+                            contiguous
+Shift+PageUp              - adds/subtracts visible col-cells above if selection
+                            is contiguous
+Shift+PageDown            - adds/subtracts visible col-cells below if selection
+                            is contiguous
+Ctrl+Shift+PageUp         - adds/subtracts col-cells above if selection is
+                            contiguous
+Ctrl+Shift+PageDown       - adds/subtracts col-cells below if selection is
+                            contiguous

+Space - focuses the table and selects the first cell.
+If cell(s) are already
+        selected all cells but the first will be deselected and the table will scroll to ensure that the first selected cell is visible.

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field